-Both the local and literal tables are associated with the current procedure being parsed, and are written to the intermediate code file when the procedure has been successfully parsed.
-If a record declaration has been parsed, then the local table, containing only the field name identifiers, is written to the global declarations file After all procedure, record, and global declarations in a lcon source file have been parsed, the global table is written into the global declarations file
+Both the local and literal tables are associated with the current procedure being parsed and are written to the intermediate code file when the procedure has been successfully parsed.
+If a record declaration has been parsed, then the local table, containing only the field name identifiers, is written to the global declarations file.
+After all procedure, record, and global declarations in a Icon source file have been parsed, the global table is written into the global declarations file.

-An entry into any of the three symbol table sections is a structure with three fields a link, a name, and a flag The link field holds the pointer to the next entry in the same hash bucket The name is the pointer to the identifier or literal name in the string space.
-The flag field contains the type (formal parameter, static local, procedure name, etc.) of the entry Global table entries have a fourth field, an integer providing the number of formal parameters for a procedure declaration, or the number of fields in a record declaration.
+An entry into any of the three symbol table sections is a structure with three fields: a link, a name, and a flag.
+The link field holds the pointer to the next entry in the same hash bucket.
+The name is the pointer to the identifier or literal name in the string space.
+The flag field contains the type (formal parameter, static local, procedure name, etc.) of the entry.
+Global table entries have a fourth field, an integer providing the number of formal parameters for a procedure declaration, or the number of fields in a record declaration.

-Lookup in the local and global tables is merely the process of following a hash chain until an entry of the same name is found, or until the hash chain is exhausted.
+Lookup in the local and global tables is merely the process of following a hash chain until an entry of the same name is found or until the hash chain is exhausted.
 If a previous entry is found, the flags of the existing and new entries are compared, and diagnostics are printed if the use of the new entry conflicts with the previous usage.
 The new entry is ignored whenever such an inconsistency is found.

 The literal table uses the same lookup procedure, except the search down the hash chain stops when an entry is found with the same name and flag fields.
 Thus the string literal "123" and the integer literal 123 have separate entries in the literal table, even though they have the same string representations.
-An unfortunate consequence of this technique is that the integer literals 123 and 0123 have separate entries in the literal table, even though they not programmers use a reasonably consistent style when expressing literals, this technique should not produce an unreasonable number of duplicate constants
+A consequence of this technique is that the integer literals 123 and 0123 have separate entries in the literal table, even though they have the same string representations.
+A consequence of they have the same numeric value.
+Since most programmers use a reasonably consistent style when expressing literals, this technique should not produce many duplicate constants.

 A final task of the symbol table manager is the identification of keywords.
 The symbol table manager maintains a list of the legal keywords and, upon request, returns a numeric identification for a keyword identifier to the parser.
-An automatic procedure exists for creating the keyword table the lcon program mkkeytab icn reads a list of keywords from the file keywords and produces the keyword table in keyword c.
+An automatic procedure exists for creating the keyword table: the Icon program mkkeytab.icn reads the specification file keywords and produces the keyword table in keyword.c.
 The file keywords is simply a list of the keywords and a numeric identification for each.
-Since the number of keywords is small, and only a few references to keywords are typical in an lcon program, lookup in the keyword table is done using a linear search.
+Since the number of keywords is small, and only a few references to keywords are typical in an Icon program, lookup in the keyword table is done using a linear search.

 The sizes of the respective portions of the symbol table may be altered with command line arguments to the lcon translator.
-Some thought has been given to allowing automatic expansion of the symbol table on overflow, but this enhancement has been omitted from the current version.